wongsingfo/comp-sys/docs/writing/template.md

 - Global mobile data is expected to **increase 10-fold** from 2014 to 2019.
 -  Whenever Green-Bag arranges a new segment, it chooses the link mode that consumes the least energy **out of three link modes**: dual-link mode, LTE-only mode, and WiFi-only mode, **in a way that** the remaining portion of a video file can be transferred in the link mode without incurring any playback interruption further according to the current bandwidth estimation.
 -  We **term** services that converge to a track with declared bandwidth closer to available bandwidth **as more aggressive**.
+-  The IEEE 802.11ad standard with its 2 GHz-wide channels provides data rates of up to 6.7 Gbps, **a multi-fold increase** over legacy WiFi throughput.

 ## Instruction